How to Use Plastic Wrap When Moving

 - Keeps wires and power cords in place so they don't drag.
 This is very important because you don't want your friends, family or the movers tripping over a loose wire while moving heavy furniture

-Shrink wrap is most often found in a clear or green.
+Shrink wrap is most often clear or green.
 I always recommend the clear roll, unless you have a good reason to buy green shrink wrap.
 Over the years I have learned that the green tint can stain furniture and fabric, especially if you're moving during the summer.

-You'll often be able to find the recommended sizes of stretch wrap at major retailers, but you may find a limited quantity available in stock.
+You'll often be able to find the recommended sizes of stretch wrap at major retailers, but you may find that the quantity and size options in stock are limited.
 Purchasing stretch wrap online is often your most convenient and affordable option.
 Because of this, we recommend purchasing shrink wrap on Amazon.
 And let's face it, who doesn't use Amazon these days?